rust-lang/rust-forge/src/infra/channel-layout.md

   `["rustc", "cargo", "rust-std", "rust-docs", "rustfmt", "clippy"]`.

-  Other profiles include `minimal` (`["rustc", "cargo", "rust-std"]`) and `complete` which adds in additional tools such as the `rls`, a copy of the standard library source (`rust-src`), `miri`, `lldb`, `llvm-tools`, and `rust-analysis`.
+  Other profiles include `minimal` (`["rustc", "cargo", "rust-std"]`) and `complete` which adds in additional things such as a copy of the standard library source (`rust-src`), `miri`, `lldb`, `llvm-tools`, and `rust-analysis`.